 The Human and Environmental Development Agenda (HEDA), the Nigeria Coalition on International Criminal Courts, and the Nigeria Bar Association will be hosting a conference on the role of supranational courts in combatting grand corruption.
 Paul Hoffman, representing III, will be the keynote speaker.
-This event has been postponed from its original date, and discussions are being held to determine the new time.
+This event will be held on November 13th, 2018.

 entebbe, Uganda - October, 17-20

 From October 17th to 20th, III will be in Entebbe, Uganda for a workshop hosted by Konrad Adenauer Stiftung Foundation and IFAISA Accountability Now on the African legal frameworks for preventing, combating, investigating, prosecuting, and punishing the corrupt.
 Board Member Justice Richard Goldstone, III Partner Paul Hoffman, and III Assistant Director Michael Galant will be in attendance.
 The goal of the workshop is to review the existing legal frameworks in Africa as they relate to corruption, and create broad guidelines and recommendations that set out minimum legal standards in preventing, combating, investigating, prosecuting, and ultimately punishing the corrupt.